 Day 2 - Ironbridge and its museums.
 The Museum of the Gorge is locatedin the Old Severn Warehouse which is a short walk from the Iron Bridge.
 See what the Gorge was like in 1796 with the help of a giant 12 metre long model.
 Spot a Royal carriage crossing the Iron Bridge, the cargo on a Severn Trow and a tiny figure toiling in a coalmine.
 Understand more about the area's history and discover why the Gorge was made a World Heritage Site during a short film.
-At the Jackfield Tile Museum you canwander through the original gas-lit trade show room, galleries and period room setting, where you will be able to see, touch and even walk on magnificent British tiles.
+Jackfield Tile Museum - wander through the original gas-lit trade show room, galleries and period room setting, where you will be able to see, touch and even walk on magnificent British tiles.
 Galleries show exquisite examples of individual tiles and period room settings depict various locations that would have been decorated with tiles.
-At Blists Hill you will meet the Victorians in this recreated Victorian town.
+Blists Hill - meet the Victorians in this recreated Victorian town.
 Costumed staff will welcome you warmly and you will be given a fascinating insight into how life was lived in Victorian Times.
 Exchange your money in the Bank; admire the goods in the Grocers, Bakery and Sweet shop.
 Find out about curious remedies in the Chemist and see the printer and candle-maker in action.

 Day 4 - Weston Park House & Gardens is one of the most welcoming stately homes, with as much character as any English castle, and it has as many stories as any royal home.
 It has beautiful gardens, architecture and history and 1,000 acres of Capability Brown Parkland was gifted to the nation in 1986.
 The Royal Air Force Museum Cosford houses one of the largest aviation collections in the United Kingdom, with over 70 historic aircraft displayed in three wartime hangars on an active airfield and the collection spans nearly 80 years of aviation history.